-While most organisations have proved quite capable of facing up to the immediate challenges posed by remote working, the one area that has proved to be the weakest link is security.
+While most organisations have embraced remote working, the one area that is proving to be the weakest link is security.

 The fact is that for most organisations, working from home is a new and ultimately foreign concept.
 The technology, operations, and policies they have employed simply aren’t up to the task of protecting one of any enterprise’s most important assets – its data.

 This worrying trend is supported by a recent survey where a staggering 85 percent of CISOs admitted to sacrificing security to enable remote working.

 Why are remote workers less secure than those in the office?

 Historically, the solutions that protect corporate networks have been focused on physical locations where people work such as offices and production facilities.

 In the office people are far more careful about the websites that they visit and the files that they download/upload, when they have colleagues and an IT department looking over their shoulder.
 Away from the office, it’s an entirely different matter and opens up a frightening array of threats from unscrupulous individuals.

 This has been exacerbated by the huge surge in the use of cloud-based services such as Microsoft 365.
 Hackers are very aware of the security challenges posed by the new distributed workforce and as a result are actively seeking opportunities to exploit this situation to their advantage.